acast83/Fast-asynchronous-web-scraper/README.md

 # Fast asynchronous Web Scraper

-This script is an asynchronous web scraper that extracts data from two Serbian news websites: [blic.rs](https://www.blic.rs) and [mondo.rs](https://mondo.rs).
-It is built using Python's asyncio library, along with other libraries like BeautifulSoup, httpx, and asyncclick.
+This script is an asynchronous web scraper that extracts news articles data from two Serbian news websites: [blic.rs](https://www.blic.rs) and [mondo.rs](https://mondo.rs).
+It is built using
+Python's
+asyncio library, along with other libraries like BeautifulSoup, httpx, and asyncclick.

 ## Features